Uldren Sov: Destiny 2

-Promotion and merchandise
+Promotion and reception

 A collectible statue created by Level52 Studios, which depicts Uldren Sov as he appears prior to his death and resurrection, was offered for sale on Bungie's online store in 2018.

-Reception

 Uldren Sov was at one point a widely disliked character among Destiny players, particularly after his murder of Cayde-6 in Forsaken.
 The character's in-universe death, subsequent resurrection and lack of screen time for over 2 years of Destiny 2 post-release content gradually generated player interest in his activities and whereabouts.
 Popular fan theories about Uldren, which relied on lore entries that hinted at his post-resurrection activities, were widely circulated among player communities prior to the release of Destiny 2: Beyond Light and attracted attention from video game journalists.
 Examples include his potential replacement of Cayde-6 as the Hunter faction's Vanguard leader in the Last City's Tower, or that he has assumed a new identity as Shaw Han, the Cosmodrome vendor and the player guide for New Light, a free-to-play entry point for Destiny 2 which replaced the Red War storyline as Destiny 2s baseline campaign as of October 2020.